lyneca/info1903/index.md

 station in the middle of a state, it would give me the best approximate for "average statewide weather".

-I chose Victoria, as it is a small state with a weather station (Flemington station) somewhat near both the center of the state and the capital city, where I reasoned the most crashes would occur.
+I chose Victoria, as it is a relatively small state with a weather station (Flemington station) somewhat near both the center of the state and the capital city, where I reasoned the most crashes would occur.

 ### Storing in PostgreSQL {#postgres}
 #### Database Schema